Pewdiepie to the media: 'Nice try' and a middle finger

 Pewdiepie is taking a cue from President Donald Trump -- blame the media.
-(But Pewds is apologizing too).
+(But Pewds is also apologizing.)

-Felix Kjellberg, better known by his YouTube identity Pewdiepie, lashed out at the Wall Street Journal Thursday, saying its article about anti-Semetic messages in his videos was a "personal attack" that took his jokes out of context.
+Felix Kjellberg, better known by his YouTube identity, Pewdiepie, lashed out at the Wall Street Journal on Thursday, saying its article about anti-Semitic messages in his videos was a "personal attack" that took his jokes out of context.

 "I'm still here.
 I'm still making videos.
 Nice try, Wall Street Journal.
 Try again, motherfuckers," he said in the clip, before kissing his middle finger.
 "Old-school media does not like internet personalities because they're scared of us."

-The Journal investigation resulted in Disney cutting its ties with Kjellberg and Google's YouTube cancelling the second season of his reality show Tuesday.
+The Journal investigation resulted this week in Disney cutting its ties with Kjellberg and Google's YouTube cancelling the second season of his reality show.
 Kjellberg's main channel, the most subscribed on YouTube by far, continues to host his videos and run ads.

 Most of his video was dedicated to criticizing the media and, especially, the Journal.